Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: System model and basic assumptions

 \subsection{STAR-RIS model}

-The STAR-RIS coefficients can be updated on a slot-by-slot basis, thus yielding a slot-dependent effective sensing matrix.
-Such a temporal reconfiguration increases measurement diversity and improves identifiability of the angle parameters, particularly with a single RF sensing chain.
-It can also facilitate separation of the coupled reflection/transmission components for full-space DOA recovery.
-We assume the reconfiguration is sufficiently fast so that user angles are quasi-static over $T_\text{s}$ slots, while the STAR-RIS control sequence is known.
+The STAR-RIS coefficients are updated on a slot-by-slot basis, yielding a time-varying effective sensing matrix that increases measurement diversity and improves identifiability of the angle parameters, particularly with a single RF chain.
+We assume the reconfiguration is sufficiently fast that user angles are quasi-static over $T_\text{s}$ slots, while the control sequence is known at the BS.
+The STAR-RIS operates in energy-splitting (ES) mode, where the electromagnetic response of the $n$-th element during slot $t$ is described by the transmission and reflection coefficients